British Columbia

 How far in advance should you book a BC wilderness lodge?

 For July and August, book 6–12 months ahead.
 Clayoquot and King Pacific have limited capacity and fill early for peak summer.
 June and September are easier to secure but still benefit from advance planning.
-Multi-lodge itineraries combining several properties are best arranged through a specialist BC travel operator who can manage float plane connections and cross-property availability simultaneously.
+Multi-lodge itineraries are best arranged through a specialist BC travel operator who can manage float plane connections and cross-property availability simultaneously.

 Cookie Settings